 Open Season Minimum Length (total length except sharks) Harvest & Possession Limit (per person unless noted) Remarks

 SUMMER FLOUNDER (FLUKE)

 All waters except those mentioned below May 4-Sept 25 18" 3 c: Applies to Delaware Bay and tributaries, west of COLREGS line delineating Delaware Bay from Atlantic Ocean but does not include waters of Cape May Canal

 Delaware Bay & tributaries ^c May 4-Sept 25 17" 3 east of Cape May Ferry Terminal.
 Transport of summer flounder caught in Delaware Bay, greater than or equal

 Island Beach State Park, shore fishing ^d May 4-Sept 25 16" 2 to 17" but less than 18", may occur in waters east of Cape May Ferry Terminal to George Redding Bridge (Route 47) located at entrance of Wildwood provided all fishing gear aboard the vessel is stowed with rigs removed; vessel may not stop to fish for any species. d: Shore-based fishing is defined as fishing from a pier, jetty, beach, bank or marsh.
-Note: Anglers may fillet one legal-sized summer floun- der from their daily possession limit catch for use as bait.
+Note: Anglers may fillet one legal-sized summer flounder from their daily possession limit catch for use as bait.
 This carcass, commonly known as the rack, shall be kept intact so it can be measured for compliance with the minimum size limit.
 Anglers shall not be in possession of any parts of any summer flounder caught on a previous fishing trip; only fish just caught on the current outing.

 TAUTOG (BLACKFISH)

 .
-Lister Jan 1-Feb 28 15" 4
+111144 Jan 1-Feb 28 15" 4

-Million and and and and and and and and and an April 1-April 30 15" 4
+William William April 1-April 30 15" 4

-O A MAY TANK PART Aug 1-Nov 15 15" 1
+Aug 1-Nov 15 15" 1

 Nov 16-Dec 31 15" 5

 WEAKFISH

 No Closed Season 13" 1

 WINTER FLOUNDER

 March 1-Dec 31 12" 2